Bali catamaran sailing in turquoise Caribbean waters

 Clear answers for skippers training in the British Virgin Islands

-What's the difference between Day Skipper and ICC?
+What's the difference between Bareboat Charter Master and SLC?

-Day Skipper is a practical training standard that prepares you to safely skipper in daylight within familiar waters.
-The ICC is a recognition of competence used internationally for chartering; we can conduct ICC assessment alongside the Day Skipper practical in the BVI.
+Bareboat Charter Master is a practical training standard that prepares you to safely skipper in daylight within familiar waters.
+The SLC (Sailing License and Credentials) is an internationally recognized license for chartering; we can conduct SLC assessment during the Bareboat Charter Master practical in the BVI.

 Do I need tidal waters to take the ICC in the BVI?

-No. ICC assessment can be completed without tidal waters provided you demonstrate navigation, COLREGs, boat handling, and safety standards.
+No. SLC assessment can be completed without tidal waters provided you demonstrate navigation, COLREGs, boat handling, and safety standards.
 The BVI offers ideal controlled conditions for assessing competence.

 What are the prerequisites and minimum age?

 Competent Crew or equivalent experience is recommended.
-For ICC assessment, candidates are typically 18+.
+For SLC assessment, candidates are typically 18+.
 A reasonable level of fitness and willingness to learn is expected.

 Is this taught on catamarans?
 Why Bali?